 - An Orientation dinner

-- One overnight weekend retreat at a selected retreat centre near Hong Kong
+- One Weekend Retreat at a selected retreat centre near Hong Kong

-- Participation in a Cohort (usually 5 people) for the duration of each course.
-These Cohorts meet for meals, discussion, support and prayer around the study material.
+- Participation in a Small Group (usually 5-7 people) for the duration of each course.
+These groups meet for meals, discussion, support and prayer around the study material.
 These typically will be guided by Rob Penner, Bob Jones and other BASILEIA facilitators.
-The Cohorts will agree to meet together approximately 3-4 times during every five-week module.
-Where and when these cohorts meet is flexible and up to the discretion of the Cohort.
-It is most likely these cohorts would meet in the homes of Basileia 'hosts' in the evening.
+The Small Groups will agree to meet together approximately 4-5 times during every 7-week Module.
+Where and when these cohorts meet is flexible and up to the discretion of the Small Group.
+It is most likely these groups would meet in the homes of Basileia facilitators or 'hosts' in the evening or other venues in which a meal, study and discussion can take place.

-- To read the required course material: usually selected readings and a primary text of about 200-250 pages per 5-week period.
+- To read the required course material: usually selected readings and a primary text of about 200-250 pages per 7-week period.

 - To keep a journal, either written or electronic, responding to what you are learning through the retreat times, readings, Cohort discussions and prayer.